SethSilverBeard/jira-awesomizer-defaults/README.md

 2. **It's not working!**

-Try running it manually by clicking the TamperMonkey icon and "Manually execute Jira Awesomizer!".
-If you don't see this option or the script isn't enabled, update your `@include` directive in the script to match your JIRA website.
-Otherwise, please open an issue or send an e-mail to me (see screenshot above for my email)
+By default, JIRA Awesomizer is only enabled on websites that start with jira*.
+If your website doesn't match this pattern, update the `@include` directive in the script to match your JIRA website.

+If this still doesn't work, help me debug!
+Open F12 Developer Tools in chrome, then click "Manually execute JIRA Awesomizer" from TamperMonkey menu.
+Please include any output from the Chrome console and open an issue with me or send email to me (see screenshot for email address).

 3. **Can I exclude fields from getting a save button?**